-Staff will collect, research, and prepare, socio-economic, demographic, housing and land use data, inclusive of utilities, zoning, etc., to support amendments, additions, and/or validation of the MPOs travel demand model, local land use plans and the current short range FY 2021-2024 TIP.
-The MPO will work to identify and cooperate with regional governments, area agencies and local non-profit entities interested in supporting common goals on transportation planning topics such as safety, freight, transit services, livability and commerce.
+Staff will collect, research, and prepare, socio-economic, demographic, housing and land use data, inclusive of utilities, zoning, etc., to support amendments, additions, and/or validation of the MPOs travel demand model, local land use plans and the current short-range FY 2021-2024 TIP.
+Staff will collect, track, and update changes in housing units, school enrollment, employment and population, and significant land-use changes through the review of zoning applications, site plans, and subdivision plans.
+The MPO will work to identify and cooperate with regional governments, area agencies, and local non-profit entities interested in supporting common goals on transportation planning topics such as safety, freight, transit services, livability, and commerce.
 The MPO commits to support ODOT in multijurisdictional planning to assure multiple perspectives are used to improve coordination and implement effective planning across wider geographic areas.
-The MPO will maintain a comprehensive list and location of: hydric soils, aquifers, springs, wetlands, floodplains and prime farmland.
-The MPO will monitor the presence or reported presence of endangered plants, animals, birds, fish, amphibians, insects and mollusks.
+The MPO will maintain a comprehensive list and location of hydric soils, aguifers, springs, wetlands, floodplains, and prime farmland.
+The MPO will monitor the presence or reported presence of endangered plants, animals, birds, fish, amphibians, insects, and mollusks.
 The MPO will work to assure consistency between transportation improvements and planned growth and economic development patterns.
-Supporting model capabilities, fixed route transit data will be reviewed to ensure data consistency through the 2040 Plan horizon.
-The MPO will continue to compile, maintain and monitor an independent variables file.
+Supporting model capabilities, fixed-route transit data will be reviewed to ensure data consistency through the 2040 Plan horizon.
+The MPO will continue to compile. maintain, and monitor an independent variables file.
 The MPO will continue to collect and code the necessary roadway data on highway network links to support both the Roadway Network Capacity Calculator and GIS operations.
 The MPO will support ongoing Census data collection, analysis, aggregation and/or disaggregation of available SF1 and ACS data sets at the block and TAZ levels and formatting of variables to model latest planning assumptions to justify proposed improvements for inclusion in future TIP/Plan updates.
 Necessary employment data will be reviewed and geocoded.
 Population projections provided by ODSA will be reviewed.
 Based on transportation conformity guidance provided by OEPA and ODOT, the MPO will work to develop conformity determinations for non-exempt FHWA/FTA projects.
-Staff will also engage in interagency consultation with its federal, state and local partners pursuant to the MPOs adopted public involvement process to ensure pertinent information is distributed, discussed, and a general awareness of the issues is achieved.
+Staff will also engage in interagency consultation with its federal, state, and local partners pursuant to the MPO's adopted public involvement process to ensure pertinent information is distributed, discussed, and a general awareness of the issues is achieved.
 Staff will participate in conformity analyses to meet Clean Air Act requirements to the extent required.
-The MPO will support ODOT in local data collection activities and the integration of same within the travel demand model to establish baseline performance on the Federal Aid System as required.
+The MPO will support ODOT in local data collection activities and integration of the same within the travel demand model to establish baseline performance on the Federal Aid System as required.
 Specific targets for performance measures (Interstate System Reliability Truck Travel Time Reliability) shall be tracked by ODOT and the MPO.
-Once included in the MPO LRTP, such performance data will be assessed and posted to the The MPO will work to inventory existing Agency website. networks/conditions, assess needs, discuss funding options, and develop capital/service project recommendations.
+Once included in the MPO LRTP, such performance data will be assessed and posted to the Agency website.
+The MPO will work to inventory existing networks/conditions, assess needs, discuss funding options, and develop capital/service project recommendations.
 The MPO will work with ODOT to develop necessary updates for the model network as required.
 The MPO will encourage and facilitate public participation and involvement in the review and periodic reviews of the area's current 2040 Transportation Plan.